 Galapagos Wildlife & Photo Safari

-You will visit 6 different islands in the Galapagos archipelago on this unique photo safari.
+You will have an opportunity to visit 6 different islands in the Galapagos archipelago on this unique wildlife & photo safari.
 Your safari guide is acclaimed Sports Illustrated Photographer, Ron Modra, who will lead you to his favorite spots for photographing the abundant wildlife and local color found at each selected destination.
 Along the way, Ron’s there to offer instruction and advice on creating professional quality images, and each night will conclude with a session where he will help you edit images to the standards of a Sports Illustrated photo editor!
 Without question, you will go home with memories of a lifetime and compelling images that will forever remind you of this adventure.
+This is bucket list expedition great for families, photographers and adventure travelers.

 - Escape the confines of a typical cruise through the Galapagos Islands with a land based expedition led by acclaimed Sports Illustrated Photographer Ron Modra.